szilard/shinyvalidinp/README.md

 Someone manipulating the websocket communication can craft a special input that can force the database to execute a query that's not supposed to do (SQL injection).
-This might give an attacker access to data that's not supposed to be accessible and it is a common security issue.
+This might give an attacker access to data that's not supposed to be accessible or do other nepharious things, and it is a common security issue.

+#### Goal

 This simple R package provides functions that you can use to validate input (received from Shiny UI) on the server side (NB: any client side validation can be easily bypassed, so from security point of view you need to validate on the server side).

+#### Usage

-For example, assume you have a Shiny application that takes a company symbol from a dropdown (`selectInput`), gets the stock price from a SQL database and makes a plot.
+Assume you have a Shiny application that takes a company name from a dropdown (`selectInput`), gets the stock price from a SQL database and makes a plot.
 To validate such input you would use on the server side (in `server.R`)
 ```